Maximus019BG/Azion/README.md

 We welcome contributions from the community!
 To contribute to Azion, please first read the [CONTRIBUTING.md](https://github.com/Maximus019BG/Azion/blob/dev/CONTRIBUTING.md) file.

 ## License
-This project is licensed under the GPL v3 License - see the [LICENSE](https://github.com/Maximus019BG/Azion/blob/master/LICENSE) file for details.
+This task is licensed under the GPL v3 License - see the [LICENSE](https://github.com/Maximus019BG/Azion/blob/master/LICENSE) file for details.

 ## Authors
 - [@Maximus019](https://github.com/Maximus019BG)